-When it comes to formal wear, you could have the best suit in town.
-But fail to pair it with the right pair of dress shoes and you may as well consider it a fashion failure.
-Dress shoes are an incredibly important piece of formal outfits, so getting them right is paramount.
+When it comes to formal wear, you could have the best suit in town but if you fail to pair it with the right pair of dress shoes… Well, you may as well consider it a fashion failure.
+Dress shoes are an incredibly important piece of formal outfits, so getting a stylish yet comfortable pair is paramount.

-With it being such an important footwear style that every man should own (at least one pair but ideally more) we thought it about time to provide a complete guide, including some of the best pairs currently available (and which don’t cost the earth).
+With it being such an important footwear style that every man should own, we thought it was about time to provide a complete guide, teaching you about how to spot a quality Oxford shoe as well as including a list of our favorite Oxford shoes that just happen to be some of the best pairs currently available.

 So, what’s the difference between an Oxford shoe and any other typical leather lace-up?
 The answer lies in the lacing system.